China's Iran Diplomacy

 Beijing is using Iran ceasefire talks to show leverage over Tehran, keep Hormuz open, and gain leverage before Trump meets Xi.

 China is not brokering the Iran war, but it is acting like the outside power that can still move Tehran.
 Chinese Foreign Minister Wang Yi met Iranian Foreign Minister Abbas Araghchi in Beijing on Wednesday and called for a “comprehensive ceasefire” and the reopening of the Strait of Hormuz, just days before Trump is expected to meet Xi Jinping in Beijing.
-Washington is now openly asking Beijing to use its influence with Iran, because China is both Tehran’s key economic backer and one of the few capitals with real pressure on the regime. (
+Washington is now openly asking Beijing to use its influence with Iran, because China is both Tehran’s key economic backer and one of the few capitals with real pressure on the regime.
+(AP News,

 BBC News,